MicrosoftDocs/windows-iot/windows-iot/iot-enterprise/Hardware-Guidance/Prototype.md

 *If you are a SoM provider or an ODM and would like to be added to the list above, directly edit this page and submit a pull request or send an email to winiotentsomhelp@microsoft.com*

 ## Step 2: Evaluate Edition
-To get started, you can try the [Windows 10 IoT Enterprise 90 day Evaluation](https://www.microsoft.com/evalcenter/evaluate-windows-10-enterprise).
-To select which edition of Windows 10 IoT Enterprise you would like to work with, review [Features by Release](../Features.md).
+To get started, you will need a copy of Windows 10 IoT Enterprise, visit [downloads](../Downloads.md) to retrieve your copy.
+To select which edition you would like to work with, review [Features by Release](../Features.md).

 ## Step 3: Deploy an Image
 If your board comes with instructions on how to deploy Windows 10 IoT Enterprise, follow those instructions.
 Otherwise, you can follow the labs provided in the [Windows 10 IoT Enterprise Manufacturing Guide](../Commercialization/Manufacturing-Guide.md).